January 1 in Pop Culture History

 4713 BC – Julian Calendar day #1, according to Joseph Justus Scaliger’s cycle of 7980 years.

-46 BC – The Julian Calendar began, and was used widespread until 1582.
+46 BC – The Julian Calendar began and was used widely until 1582.

 1751 – The British Calendar Act of 1751 made January 1st the start of a New Year in English-speaking countries.
-Prior to that, it was on March 25, ~ The Vernal Equinox.
+Before that, it was on March 25, ~ The Vernal Equinox.

 1788 – The Times of London newspaper began publication.